 From Dông Son sculpture to Chinese influence

-Vietnamese art is one of the most controversial and little-known Far Eastern arts, with the exception of the period of the bronze civilization, or Dông Son, which was discovered and studied between 1920 and 1960 in the Hanoi region by the École française d'Extrême-Orient.
-This civilization, known as the art of bronze, dates from -1000 BC, for the oldest remains, until the first Chinese incursions in the 2nd century BC.
-In its golden age, it probably extended from the Tonkin region to Indonesia, but its cultural unity is nevertheless in question.
-These peoples created a variety of bronze works, mostly ritual, many decorated with human and animal figures and cast in lost wax.
+Vietnamese art is one of the most controversial and little-known of the Far Eastern arts, with the exception of the period of the bronze civilization, or Dông Son, uncovered and studied between 1920 and 1960 in the Hanoi region by the École française d'Extrême-Orient.
+This civilization, known as Bronze Art, dates from -1000 BC, for the earliest remains, until the first Chinese incursions in the 2nd century BC.
+In its golden age, it probably stretched from the Tonkin region to Indonesia, but its cultural unity is now in doubt.
+These peoples created a variety of bronze works, most of them ritual, many of them decorated with human and animal figures, and cast using the lost-wax technique.
 The most common objects are drums, bells, ceremonial axes and sculptures, sometimes anthropomorphic.
-Very elaborate, they are of great finesse.
-Some relief motifs, including the spiral, remained present in the arts of the region even after the extinction of this civilization.
-Vietnam then came under Chinese influence, hence the easily identifiable analogies in architectural styles, ornamentation and writing.
-This influence was predominantly felt until the end of the 18th century, despite some attempts at independence between the 16th and 17th centuries.
+They are highly elaborate and of great finesse.
+Certain relief motifs, such as the spiral, remained present in the arts of the region even after the extinction of this civilization.
+Viet Nam then came under Chinese influence, with easily identifiable analogies in architectural styles, ornamentation and writing.
+This influence prevailed until the end of the 18th century, despite a few attempts at independence between the 16th and 17th centuries.

 Lacquer, an ancestral technique